Littlebrook Power Station: Littlebrook D

 After privatisation in 1991, the station was owned by National Power, and later by its subsidivision Innogy plc.
 The station was finally owned by RWE npower which is owned by the German energy company RWE.
 They decided that Littlebrook would "opt-out" under the Large Combustion Plant Directive, an EU directive aiming to deal with air pollutants created by the combustion of fossil fuels.
 This essentially meant that Littlebrook D would have to cease to generate after 2015 in its final configuration.
 The station ceased operating on 31 March 2015.

 As a result of Littlebrook Power Station D's closure, each nine 185 Tonne sub station transformers were removed from the power station and delivered to Drax Power Station in Selby for refurbishment, this required RoRo Barge shipments, SPMT operations and M25 closures.

-Turbine hall was Demolished 4 April 2019.Littlebrook Power Station was finally demolished by explosion on Friday 30 August 2019.
+The turbine hall was demolished on 4 April 2019.
+Littlebrook Power Station was finally demolished by explosion on Friday 30 August 2019.
 The chimney, the second highest remaining at the time of its demolition, was demolished at 8am on 15 December 2019.

 Electricity output from Littlebrook D power station during its initial years of operation was as follows.

-Littlebrook D annual electricity output GWh.